-The Transmitter/Oscillator and ground connections are made in the same manner as described in the PEARSON SURVEY above.
+The Oscillator and ground connections are made in the same fashion as described in the Pearson Survey above.

-Turn on the Transmitter/Oscillator and the Receiver making sure that both are set on the audio-frequency position.
-Advance the Receiver sensitivity control until the 750-cycle tone is heard in the loudspeaker and the signal intensity meter reads slightly less than full scale.
-As the Receiver is moved back and forth across the pipe to which the Transmitter/Oscillator is connected, a very sharp decrease, or null, in the received signal will be observed when the Receiver is directly over the pipe.
-Using this null method, it is possible to trace the path of the pipeline as long as there is a relatively large amount of audio frequency flowing in it.
-If the coated pipe is in contact with a foreign system, the audio-current will leave the coated pipe at this point and audio-current will flow in the foreign systems.
-The same null effect will then be present on the foreign system as on the coated pipe from audio Transmitter/Oscillator to point of contact.
+Turn on the Oscillator and Receiver.
+Advance the Receiver sensitivity control until the 750 Cycle tone is heard in the loudspeaker and the signal intensity meter reads slightly less than full scale.
+As the Receiver is moved back and forth across the pipe to which the Oscillator is connected, a very sharp decrease, or null, in the received signal will be observed when the Receiver is directly of the pipe.
+Using this null method, it is possible to trace the path of the pipeline as long as there is a relatively large amount of audio-current flowing in it.
+If the coated pipe is in contact with a foreign system, the audio-current will leave the coated pipe at this point and audio-current will flow in the foreign system.
+The same null effect will then be present on the foreign system as on the coated pipe from audio Oscillator to point of contact.